 With no funds to reoccupy, renovate, or demolish the old office building, its likely to stand until it falls down on its own; the same can’t be said of Houdini’s shiny new effigy.
 Odds are he’ll lose his head again—even though it’s screwed on.
 So next time you’re traveling down that graveyard highway, be sure to stop by for a look while you can.
 There’s no need to wait for the witching hour.
 At Machpelah Cemetery, the gate is always open, and every day is Halloween.

 As the 20th century progressed, asylums across the country became overrun with patients, and many institutions became desperately understaffed and dangerously underfunded.
-Living conditions at some psychiatric wards grew dire—patient abuse and neglect was not uncommon in this period.
+Living conditions at some psychiatric wards grew dire—patient abuse and neglect was not uncommon.
+Creedmoor State Hospital was habitually under scrutiny during this period, beginning in the 1940s with an outbreak of dysentery that resulted from unsanitary living conditions in the wards.

-With the development of antipsychotic medications came a trend of deinstitutionalization.
+In the late 20th Century, the development of antipsychotic medications and new standards of treatment for the mentally ill accelerated a trend toward deinstitutionalization.
 A series of dramatic budget cuts and dwindling patient populations led to the closing of farm colonies across the United States, and a marked decline at Creedmoor.
-The campus continues to operate today, housing only a few hundred patients and providing outpatient services.
-Many of the buildings have been sold off, others, like Building 25, lie fallow.
+The campus continues to operate today, housing only a few hundred patients and providing outpatient services, leaving its turbulent past behind.
+Many of the buildings have been sold off to new tenants.
+Others, like Building 25, lie fallow.

 Do you know how to get to Staten Island’s most remarkable graveyard?
 First pass through a centuries-old roadside cemetery, (consisting of a handful of horribly eroded grave markers).
 Follow a barely there garbage-strewn path down to the marshy Arthur Kill (kill is the Dutch word for creek, which explains why creepy names like “Fresh Kills” abound in the Dutch-settled Hudson River Valley.)
 Once your feet are sinking a few inches into the mud with every step, you’ll start seeing the boats.
 Some over a century old, steam vessels, warships, ferries, fireboats, the final vestiges of New York’s shipping era, doomed to die here in a catastrophically polluted Staten Island waterway.
 Welcome to the Arthur Kill Boat Graveyard.